gunishj/gunishj/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on Python, Flask restful, MySQL and NLP.
+- 🔭 I’m currently working on Scala, Spark, and Data pipelines.
+I have knowledge about Python, Flask restful, MySQL and NLP.
-- 🌱 I have worked on Javascript and currently exploring more into it.
+- 🌱 I have worked on Javascript and Kotlin currently exploring more into it.
-- 📫 How to reach me: komalbansal97@gmail.com
+- 📫 How to reach me: gunishjha@gmail.com

 **Languages and Tools:**